dimamik/learn_elixir/Readme.md

 - You can create a repo with a project (public or private, whichever works best for you) and request my (@dimamik) reviews of the Pull Requests which should be atomic sensible parts your project is split into.

 - Please, commit the initial `mix new ...` run separately so we know which changes are generated, and which are yours.

+- Break down your work into medium-sized pieces, so you get your feedback faster.

 ## Advanced version of the project - YouTube in LiveView -> LiveTube